reclineTV/server/README.md

 # Installation

+First, install the full version ffmpeg (with at least AAC and H264 support).

 ```
 npm install -g recline-server
 recline
 ```

 Recline currently works with a MySQL/ MariaDB database which isn't currently setup automatically (coming shortly!).
-You'll need to run install.sql and configure the connection in configAndData/settings.js
+You'll need to run install.sql and configure the connection in configAndData/settings.js.